 Jump to:

-- Small potatoes such as Yukon gold or baby reds are the star of this dish.
+- Small potatoes are the star of this dish.
 They crisp up beautifully on the outside while staying golden brown and velvety creamy inside.
-Baby potatoes or smaller potatoes work best, about the size of a golf ball.

 - This easy recipe is a breeze to make - just boil, smash, and bake until crispy for an easy side dish.
 For extra crispy smashed potatoes, do a quick broil on high heat for the last minute of baking.

-- Versatile and delicious, these smashed potatoes are perfect for brunch, lunch, as a perfect side dish, or snack.
+- Delicious smashed potatoes are great for brunch, lunch, as a perfect side dish, or snack.
 Best part, you can double the recipe for an extra crispy treat to share with a crowd.

-- Small potatoes: opt for Yukon golds, baby reds, new potatoes or baby russet potatoes.
+- Opt for small Yukon golds, baby reds, new potatoes or baby russet potatoes.
 Their waxy, low-starch nature makes them perfect for achieving the desired crispy outside and creamy inside.
+Smaller potatoes work best, though you can cut larger potatoes in half before boiling for even cooking.

-- Fine sea salt: boiled potatoes need plenty of salt to penetrate their dense flesh and add flavor.
-Use kosher salt if you prefer.
+- Boiled potatoes need plenty of salt to penetrate their dense flesh and add flavor.
+Fine sea salt or kosher salt work well.

-- Olive oil: drizzling the potatoes with olive oil ensures optimum crispy perfection while roasting.
+- Drizzling the potatoes with olive oil ensures optimum crispy perfection while roasting.

 See recipe card below for all ingredients and quantities.